DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 ---
-title: Common modifications
+title: FAQ
-keywords: new case, modification
+keywords: new case, faq
 summary:
 sidebar: mydoc_sidebar
-permalink: mydoc_get_started_common_modifications.html
+permalink: mydoc_get_started_faq.html
 folder: mydoc
 ---

-Here are a few common modifications for the NACA0012 airfoil tutorial.
+The following are the frequently asked questions (FAQ) for the NACA0012 airfoil tutorial.

 ## How to use a finer mesh?